soyrochus/worlddata-python-example/README.md

 ```bash
 pipenv install -e .
 ```

-in order to install all dependecies and get a locally registered 'development' copy of the project.
+in order to install all dependencies and get a locally registered 'development' copy of the project.

+## Basic API

+TOD

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.